Oral Health Mobile Dental Imaging Project

 Summary

-This project aligns with the Destination 2030 "Great Care, Great Experience" strategic objective.
-The aim is to implement a mobile dental imaging service in Central Queensland Hospital and Health Service (HHS) to provide care closer to home for residents of residential aged care facilities (RACFs), mental health units, disability care homes and for patients under general anaesthesia in operating theatres.
+In alignment with Destination 2030’s “Great Care, Great Experience” strategic objective, Central Queensland Hospital and Health Service (HHS) has implemented a mobile dental imaging service to deliver care closer to home for residents of residential aged care facilities (RACFs), mental health units, disability care homes, and for patients requiring general anaesthesia in operating theatres.

 Key dates